| Real Name | Roman Arkadyevich Abramovich |

 - What is Roman Abramovich's age?
 Roman Abramovich is 60 years old

-- Roman Abramovich is currently Divorced (Irina Malandina)
+- Roman Abramovich's relationship status is Divorced (Irina Malandina)

 - Where did Roman Abramovich go to school?
 Roman Abramovich is a graduate of Gubkin Institute of Oil and Gas

-- Roman Abramovich's kids are Arkadiy Abramovich, Anna Abramovich, Sofia Abramovich, Arina Abramovich, Ilya Abramovich, Lea Abramovich, Aaron Alexander Abramovich
+- Roman Abramovich kids names are Arkadiy Abramovich, Anna Abramovich, Sofia Abramovich, Arina Abramovich, Ilya Abramovich, Lea Abramovich, Aaron Alexander Abramovich

 FAQ